Rumbles of thunder could lead to some showers

 Looking ahead, we will be partly cloudy on Tuesday with light winds and a high of 70 degrees.

-Get more from our mobile apps (Apple / Android), The Channel 2 Weather Team on Facebook, Twitter and KTUU.com or use the hashtags #ktuuWX #Anchorage #Alaska #AKWX #KTUU
+or use the hashtags #ktuuWX #Anchorage #Alaska #AKWX #KTUU